 TURFGRASS - BLUEGRASS BILLBUG LARVAE, EUROPEAN CRANE FLY, ETC.

-PREHARVEST AND GRAZING RESTRICTIONS
+PREHARVEST AND GRAZING RESTRICTIONS AND LIMITATIONS

 Do not use reclaimed irrigation water from crops treated with carbaryl on crops for which carbaryl tolerances are not established.
+Do not plant rotational food and feed crops not listed on this or other carbaryl labels in carbaryl treated soil.

 Application to wet foliage or during periods of high humidity may cause injury to tender foliage.